b-thi/FNN/README.md

 ```
 In the chunk of code above, I split the absorbance curves into a test and train set with a 25/75 split.
 Since we are doing this the "easy" way, we won't need to do any pre-processing on the raw absorbance points (of each meat sample).
 I also split the previously defined scalar covariates and response in the same way.

 Before fitting the model, we need to get the functional covariates in the proper format (okay, so there is a little bit of processing).
 In the case where we are passing in the raw curve points, we need to pass them in as a list of K dimensions where K is the number of functional covariates.
-This is done as follows:
+In the situation at hand, we only have one functional covariate so our list will have one element:
 ``` r
 # Making list element to pass in
 func_covs_train = list(train_x)